 Tank filling systems Cross-sectional areas of air and overflow pipes

 НВ НТВ

-Filling by gravity 1/3 f per
+by gravity 1/3 f per

-tank -
+Filling tank -

-Pumping - 1.25 f per
+T ming Pumping - 1.25 f per

 tank (1)

-HB = Air pipe
+HB = L Air pipe

 HTB = Air/overflow pipe

-f = Cross-sectional area of tank filling pipe
+f = Cr oss-sectional ar ea of tank fillin g pipe

-(1) 1.25 f as the total cross-sectional area is sufficient if it
+(1) 1.25 f as the total cross- -sectional area is sufficient if it

 can be proved that the resistance to flow of the air and

-can be proved that the resistance to flow of the air and overflow pipes including the air pipe closing devices at the proposed flow rate cannot cause unacceptably high pressures in the tanks in the event of overflow.
+overflow pipes including the air pipe closing devices at the proposed flow rate cannot cause unacceptably high pressures in the tanks in the event of overflow.

-2.10.3 The use of a fuel storage tank as overflow tank is allowable but requires the installation of a high level alarm and an air pipe with 1.25 times the cross-sectional area of the main bunkering line.
+2.10.4 The use of a fuel storage tank as overflow tank is allowable but requires the installation of a high level alarm and an air pipe with 1.25 times the crosssectional area of the main bunkering line.